• Free shipping on all orders

 Maltese dog with tear stains lying on the floor

-Image Credit: Rushay, Shutterstock
+Image By: Rushay, Shutterstock

 Preventing Tear Stains in Maltese Dogs

 Maltese facial anatomy is partly responsible for tear stains, so you can help your dog by keeping good eye hair hygiene.
 Regular face grooming can help prevent this by removing hair that wicks tears to your pet’s skin.
 You should not trim this since it can regrow short and spiky in the direction of your dog’s eyes.
-You can clean your dog’s eyes with Vetericyn ophthalmic, which is available over the counter without a vet’s prescription, but we still advise consulting a vet to stay safe.
+You can clean your dog’s eyes with Vetericyn Ophthalmic, which is available over the counter without a vet’s prescription, but we still advise consulting a vet to stay safe.

 Maltese health